 Why have you decided to run for office?

-What do you think are the three biggest issues the city of Raleigh faces and how would you address them?
+What do you think are the three biggest issues facing the city and how would you address those?

-What do you think are the best and worst decisions the current city council has made?
+What do you think is the best and worst decisions the current city council has made?